About the Ratings

 We’re always sorry to give any product a less-than-glowing-review, but like a doctor that tells you need to lose a few pounds, our job can’t involve hurt feelings.
 Will our rating of a product change?
 Not unless the product does, and that leads our readers to a question we think about a lot.
 “How can a product earn five stars?”

-(Archived from Oct 3, 2011) I spoke on a panel on the evaluation of interactive media at the Fred Rogers Center and I referred to this page, from the September 2011 issue of Children’s Technology Review.
+I spoke on a panel on the evaluation of interactive media at the Fred Rogers Center, and I referred to this page, from the September 2011 issue of Children’s Technology Review.
 I issued a strong disclaimer that every theory can find a champion in technology — in other words, one person’s view of quality can (and should) differ from another person’s view.
 As Jesse Schell (of CMU) reminded the group, measuring quality in an interactive product is like trying to assess beauty….

 The six categories in the instrument can help you better understand factors that may be related to “quality” in a children’s interactive media product.
 In brief, the instrument favors software that is easy to use, child controlled, has solid educational content, is engaging and fun and is designed with features that you’d expect to see, and is worth the money given the current state of children’s interactive media publishing.

 CTR editors typically recommend programs that receive a 4.2 star rating or better; a product must get at least a 4.4 rating to get an Editor’s Choice seal.
-You can easily search for these titles by rating in CTREX (just enter 4.2 or greater for the rating search field).
+You can easily find these titles on our online database.

 N = Not Applicable, or 0 points.